falcon2539/HTML-LEVEL-TWO/README.md

 # HTML-LEVEL-TWO

-This repository is simply a collection of HTML lessons, utilizing GitHub for practice.
+<p>This repository is simply a collection of HTML lessons, utilizing GitHub for practice.<p>